Lauren Cohen: Career

-In 2005, Lauren accepted a position at the Yale University School of Management as an assistant professor.
+In 2005, Cohen accepted a position at the Yale University School of Management as an assistant professor.
 He taught finance at Yale from 2005 to 2007 after which he moved to accept a position at the Harvard Business School, where he became an associate professor in 2011, a full professor in 2014, and a chaired professor in 2015 achieved tenure in 8 years at age 35.

 Cohen's specialty is behavioral finance.
 His expertise has been relied upon as an industry consultant, government advisor and as an expert witness.
 Cohen won the Smith Breeden Prize as one of the best three papers in the Journal of Finance (along with Karl Diether and Christopher Malloy) for his October 2007 edition publication "Supply and Demand Shifts in the Shorting Market."
 He again received Smith Breeden recognition for "Economic Links and Predictable Returns" (with Andrea Frazzini) from the August 2008 Journal of Finance and "Sell Side School Ties" (with Christopher J. Malloy, and Andrea Frazzini) from August 2010 Journal of Finance.
 Cohen was also awarded a National Science Foundation CAREER grant.

 Powerlifting

-Lauren was the 2001 U.S. Powerlifting Federation Collegiate National Champion and set a world 181 lb drug-tested division squat record of 630 lb in 2014.
+Cohen was the 2001 U.S. Powerlifting Federation Collegiate National Champion and set a world 181 lb drug-tested division squat record of 630 lb in 2014.
 He placed second at the 2003 Junior Nationals.

 Personal

-Cohen is Jewish.
-He was raised in a kosher home and raises six children in a kosher home in Belmont, Massachusetts with his wife, Nicole Cohen.
+Cohen is Jewish, and is religious.
+He currently raises six children (Eva, Asher, Edith, Henry, Samuel, Oscar) in a kosher home in Belmont, Massachusetts with his wife, Nicole Cohen, a professor at BU.
+Cohen considers his family his first priority - when asked to describe himself in a well-known CNBC article, he said, "Adoring father - everything else is a footnote."